yiechen/Type-on-Strap/pages/about.md

 ![Image of me]({{ site.baseurl }}/images/yiechen.jpeg)

-This website is based on Type on Strap, which is also based on Type Theme, a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.
+This website is based on Type on Strap, which in turn is based on Type Theme, a free and open-source theme for [Jekyll](http://jekyllrb.com/), licensed under the MIT License.
 Head over to the [theme's documentation](https://github.io/sylhare/Type-on-Strap) for much more information about Type on Strap or to install this theme on your own Jekyll site.